 Periodic budgets and rolling forecasts are prepared at the level of operating subsidiaries as regular practice and in accordance with limits specified by the Company.
-There is delay/ default in repayment of loans including interest accrued of ₹ 1,16,354 lakhs as at the end of the financial year.
+There is delay/ default in repayment of loans for ₹ 93,772 lakhs as at the end of the financial year.
 The Company has been pursuing proposed strategic transactions/ sale of assets and overall financial restructuring, when executed, would make available the required liquidity for the continuing business and would also provide an extended maturity period for repayment of restructured balance debt.